 Introduction to the Analyzer

-The preceding example shows a preview of a pivot table within the Analyzer, which provides a large set of tools for modifying the pivot table, exporting to Microsoft Excel, toggling to a chart format, and so on.
+The preceding example shows a preview of a pivot table within the Analyzer, which provides a large set of tools for modifying, exporting, formatting, and so on.

 To access the Analyzer:

 On your BI instance, log in to the management portal as a user with administrative privileges and ensure you are in your desired namespace.

 If you see the message Select a Subject Area to Display, do the following: